Kelsey Schacter | Sep 8, 2017

 In a saturated yoga market, studios have two routes to survival: They can push flashy classes and retail, or they can elevate the basics to an art form.
 The latter’s what you’ll find at Down Under, where Patricia Walden, one of America’s foremost Iyengar yoga practitioners, is on the faculty.
 Multiple locations.

 Residents gathered at Cypress Field on June 20, for a peaceful evening of yoga in honor of the International Day of Yoga.
 This was the second year that Brookline has held the free annual event.
 Led by instructors from Down Under School of Yoga, Coolidge Corner Yoga and Healthworks Fitness Center for Women, the yoga session attracted participants of all ages.

-“Yoga’s dirty little secret is the vast majority of yoga studios are still calling employees independent contractors, so they don’t have to give security and benefits,” she says.
+“Yoga’s dirty little secret is the vast majority of yoga studios are still calling employees independent contractors, so they don’t have to give security and benefits,” says Justine Wiltshire Cohen.
 “It is almost impossible to make a living as a yoga teacher this way.
 The practice is meant to cultivate single focus, but 99 percent of teachers are traveling all over the city (from studio to studio).
 Very few have weekends, let alone two days off in a row.”